Senior Editor / Managing Editor / Executive Editor / Editor-in-Chief

 December 2010 to August 2018

 After two years in Bob Mizer’s beefcake archives, I took a hard left and joined Engadget, one of the world’s first and largest technology new sources.
 Within months of my first published article, I was promoted to senior editor before taking the helm of Distro, Engadget’s weekly tablet magazine.
 In 2012 I took on the role of Managing Editor and in 2014 I was upgraded to Executive Editor.
-In 2017 I took the reins as Editor-in-Chief and oversaw the transformation of Engadget from an exhaustive aggregator of hardware news and reviews, into a multimedia powerhouse with 15 million-plus readers a month.
+In 2017 I took the reins as Editor-in-Chief and oversaw the transformation of Engadget from an exhaustive aggregator of hardware news and reviews, into a multimedia powerhouse with 19 million-plus readers a month.
 In my seven years of management at Engadget, I ushered in an era of original storytelling; expanded our editorial purview beyond gadgets; conceptualized and executed a $500,000 grant program; and facilitated the publication’s push into video.
-Under my leadership as EiC, Engadget rebounded from a year’s long decline that resulted in record traffic.
+Under my leadership as EiC, Engadget rebounded from a years-long traffic decline, hitting record audience numbers.